zytx800/Notes-on-Bypassing-Internet-Censorship/README.md

 # Notes on Bypassing Internet Censorship in Myanmar

-I learned a little about GFW ([Great Firewall of China](https://en.wikipedia.org/wiki/Great_Firewall)) after Myanmar internet service providers installed the GFW and censored some websites and VPNs.
+I learned a little about GFW ([Great Firewall of China](https://en.wikipedia.org/wiki/Great_Firewall)) after Myanmar internet service providers installed the GFW liked firewalls and censored some websites and VPNs.
 Along with learning a little about the GFW, I also learned a little about Internet Freedom and Internet Censorship Circumvention tools.
 This repo is a collection of short notes of what I experienced while building my own vpn platform to bypass internet censorship in Myanmar.
 I divide this note into four parts as follows:

 1. [Short Note](#1-short-note)
 2. [Choosing Cloud VPS Providers](#2-choosing-cloud-vps-providers)